ak4302392/major-project-8th/README.md

-##First clone the project
+## First clone the project
+## If you have YARN not installed on your device then move to the root directory of the project and run
+`npm install --global yarn`
-#then move to the client directory
+## Then move to the client and run
-and run yarn install
+`yarn install`
-##then move to the server directory
+## Move to the server and run
-and run yarn install
+`yarn install`
-##then run yarn start to each client and server
+## Then move to each client and server and run
+`yarn start` to each

+#It's done!